Shani Z. Nesmith

 Would you like to give us a short excerpt from one of your books?

-Who is your favourite character and why?
+Who is your favorite character and why?

 What is the best marketing tip you have received?